IBM/aspera-cli/docs/README.erb.md

 For example, if <%=tool%> in running in the base host, the URL hostname shall not be localhost, as this refers to the local address inside Faspex container.
 Instead, one can specify the **IP address of the host** or `host.containers.internal` (Check `podman` manual).

-Let's define the web hook:
+Define the web hook as follows:

 **Webhook endpoint URI** : `http://host.containers.internal:8080/processing/script1.sh`